SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 # Search query for SDG 01 - No Poverty, Bergen topic-approach.

-**Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
-Unsure of translation of 1.3.
+**Current status**: This string is currently undergoing review, some changes can occur.

 **Contents**